muntasirhsn/muntasirhsn.github.io/index.md

 ## Analysing the global CO₂ emission: How did countries, regions and economic zones evolve over time?

 The World Bank provides data for greenhouse gas emissions in million metric tons of CO₂ equivalent (Mt CO₂e) based on the AR5 global warming potential (GWP).
 It provides information on environmental impact at both national, regional and economic levels over the past six decades.
+### Analytical approach:
+Time-series aggregation and normalisation across countries, regions, and income groups; comparative cohort analysis across geographic and economic categories; interactive filtering and visual exploration to support exploratory analysis and pattern discovery.

+Some key insights from the data:
+* Many countries (e.g. China, India) and regions show a clear upward trend in carbon dioxide emissions from 1960 to 2024.
+For instance, although the population of China increased from 0.82 billion in 1970 to only 1.41 billion in 2023, emission drastically increased from 909 Mt CO₂e to over 13000 Mt CO₂e, reflecting rapid industrialization.
+While the population of China and India in 2023 were nearly the same, the CO₂ emission from China was 4.5 fold to that of India.
+* There is significant variation between countries.
+Highly industrialized or resource-rich nations (e.g., Saudi Arabia, United Arab Emirates) emit far more CO₂ than smaller or less industrialized countries (e.g., Aruba, Burundi).
+* The data suggests a strong link between economic development and emissions growth.
+Countries experiencing rapid economic expansion (e.g., Vietnam, United Arab Emirates) show marked increases in emissions, while some developed countries (e.g., Germany, Austria, Belgium) have stabilized or slightly reduced their emissions in recent years, likely due to policy interventions or shifts to cleaner energy.
+* While ‘High Income’ regions dominated the CO2 emissions pre-2020, the ‘Middle Income’ and ‘Upper Middle Income’ regions rapidly increased CO2 emissions after 2000, exceeding the emissions from ‘High Income’ regions.

 ### Global CO₂ emissions
 <iframe src="images/co2_emissions_world_animation_start_on_2023_fixed.html"